 Our exposure to market risk from changes in interest rates relates primarily to our debt instruments.
 Our borrowings include both fixed and variable interest rate debt.
-At December 31, 2020, we had (i) \$75.0 million in outstanding borrowings and \$606.7 million available under the Credit Facility, (ii) an aggregate principal amount of \$400.0 million of Senior Notes due 2026 and (iii) an aggregate principal amount of \$400.0 million of Senior Notes due 2028.
-See Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for additional information on our debt instruments.
+At December 31, 2021, we had (i) \$400.0 million in outstanding borrowings and \$313.8 million available under the Credit Facility, (ii) an aggregate principal amount of \$400.0 million of Senior Notes due 2028 and (iii) an aggregate principal amount of \$400.0 million of Senior Notes due 2029.
+See the heading "Liquidity and Capital Resources" in Item 7 of this Report for additional information on our debt instruments.

-We also have exposure from changes in interest rates related to our cash equivalents and our investment portfolio, which consists primarily of U.S. Government and agency securities, corporate bonds and equities and mutual funds.
+We also have exposure from changes in interest rates related to our cash equivalents and our investment portfolio, which consists primarily of U.S. Government securities, corporate bonds and equities and mutual funds.
 We are averse to principal loss and seek to ensure the safety and preservation of our invested funds by limiting default risk, market risk and reinvestment risk.

 We have operations in foreign locations, and, as a result, our financial results could be significantly affected by factors such as changes in foreign currency exchange ("FX") rates or weak economic conditions in those foreign markets.
 In order to manage the operational risks associated with FX rate fluctuations, we attempt to hedge those risks with FX derivative instruments.
 Historically, we have hedged those risks with FX forward contracts.
-At December 31, 2020, the fair values of our outstanding derivative instruments were not significant.
+At December 31, 2021, the fair values of our outstanding derivative instruments were not significant.
 We do not enter into speculative derivative positions.